Dsianov/The-Ground-is-Lava/docs/final.md

 ## Approaches
-We will provide a brief recap of how the Sarsa algorithm is able to solve our problem definition.
+We will provide a brief recap of how the Sarsa algorithm is able to solve mazes in the Malmo environment.
 A more detailed description can be seen in our “Approach” section of our status report.
 We continue with an explanation of the Sarsa(lambda) algorithm, which was implemented after the status report.

-The MDP our agent learns is a gridworld where the agent only knows its current position (represented as a tuple) and can take actions that allow it to move a single block north, east, south, or west.
-Our base algorithm is the "Sarsa" algorithm (which we will henceforth call "plain Sarsa" to distinguish it from the "Sarsa(lambda)" algorithm discussed later), which--for every new state visited--provides the following update rule for the Q table:
+Our problem definition requires our agent to learn in a gridworld where it only knows its current position and can take actions that will allow it to move a single block north, south, east, or west.
+Our base algorithm is the "Sarsa algorithm" (which we will henceforth call "plain Sarsa" to distinguish it from the "Sarsa(lambda)" algorithm discussed later), which the agent uses to learn the MDP optimal policy, which is simply a sequence of actions that maximize the summation of future rewards.
+At the start of the algorithm, the agent's initial state is block (0,0) and the Q table contains the entry Q(s0,a0) with associated Q value 0.
+This initialization was used to encourage exploration of the environment.
+For each visited state (adding new states to the Q table as they are discovered) the agent updates the Q values according to the following update rule provided by the Sarsa algorithm:

 Q(s,a) = Q(s,a) + alpha(r + gammaQ(s’, a’) - Q(s, a))